-ECPC will run a raising awareness social media campaign and will organise an online webinar for patient organisations and other relevant stakeholders and a broader workshop at the ECPC Annual Congress 2021.
+ECPC will run a raising awareness social media campaign and will organise an online webinar for patient organisations and other relevant stakeholders and a broader workshop within 2022 .
 ECPC will also organize national trainings or workshops to raise awareness at country level and among specific disadvantaged groups.
 We will also provide more detailed guidance on cancer inequalities in their countries and seek input from members in countries where more effective plans are implemented, as good practices can be shared.

-- Literature review on existing inequalities

-- Social media campaign

-- Online webinar for patient organisations and other relevant stakeholders
+- Literature review on existing inequalities - Social media campaign - Online webinar for patient organisations and other relevant stakeholders - Workshop for patient organisations and other relevant stakeholders - National trainings to activate member patient organisations

-- Workshop at the ECPC Annual Congress 2021

-- National trainings to activate member patient organisations

-Month 3-9: Literature review implementation

-Month 9-10 Social media campaign
+- Month 6-9: Literature review implementation - Month 9-10 Social media campaign

-Month 9-10: Online webinar for patient organisations and other relevant stakeholders
+- Month 9-10: Online webinar for patient organisations and other relevant stakeholders - Month 11: Workshop for patient organisations and other relevant stakeholders - Month 7-12 National trainings to activate member patient organisations

-Month 6: Workshop at the ECPC Annual Congress 2021

-Month 7-12 National trainings to activate member patient organisations

-2.12 Palliative and complementary care
+2.11 Palliative and complementary care